By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 50.0 MB (2.9 MB compressed)

 41.7 x 30.2 cm ⏐ 16.4 x 11.9 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Starch grains.
-Coloured scanning electron micrograph (SEM) of starch grains (green) in the parenchyma of a Clematis sp. plant.
+Coloured scanning electron micrograph (SEM) of starch grains (blue) in the seed of a legume (bean).
 Starch is synthesised from sucrose, a sugar produced by the plant during photosynthesis, and used as a source of energy.
-It is stored as grains in structures called amyloplasts (yellow).
+It is stored as grains in structures called amyloplasts (orange).
 Magnification: x800 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.